-This position will set the strategic direction for major gifts acquisition and stewardship for university initiatives in conjunction with University of Michigan-Dearborn's comprehensive campaign, in consultation with senior development/campaign leadership.
-The director of development for university initiatives will be charged with the identification, qualification, solicitation, and stewardship of individuals and corporations capable of making major/planned gifts to university-wide initiatives including the College of Education, Health, and Human Services (CEHHS), other colleges as needed, Mardigian Library, athletics, and the university art collection/gallery.
+This position will set the strategic direction for major gifts acquisition and stewardship for university initiatives in conjunction with University of Michigan-Dearborn’s comprehensive campaign in consultation with senior development/campaign leadership.
+The director of development for university initiatives is charged with the identification, qualification, solicitation, and stewardship of individuals capable of making major/planned gifts with prospective donors across all four colleges, Mardigian Library, athletics, the university art collection/gallery, or university-wide initiatives.

 Compensation is commensurate with experience.

-- Consistently secure outright major gifts of $25,000+ by developing and managing a robust portfolio of individual and corporate major donor prospects.
-Devise and execute effective engagement, cultivation, solicitation and stewardship strategies through a balanced and systematic moves management process
+- The primary responsibility is to consistently secure outright major gifts of $25,000+ by developing and managing a robust portfolio of individual and corporate major donor prospects.
+Devise and execute effective engagement, cultivation, solicitation, and stewardship strategies through a balanced and systematic moves management process

 - Be attentive to planned giving opportunities and provide appropriate information to potential donors in consultation with appropriate development leaders and experts at Dearborn and Ann Arbor campuses

-- Establish consistent and effective collaboration, communication and coordination with the director of the business engagement center (BEC) with regard to corporate prospect/donor initiatives
+- Establish consistent and effective collaboration, communication and coordination with the director of the business engagement center (BEC) concerning corporate prospect/donor initiatives

-- Establish consistent and effective collaboration, communication and coordination with the foundation relations officer with regard to granting opportunities
+- Establish consistent and effective collaboration, communication and coordination with the foundation relations officer about granting opportunities

 - Provide guidance and recommendations to faculty and staff seeking fundraising assistance

-- Follow UM prospect coordination protocols and input plans, interaction reports and information updates, etc., in university database
+- Follow U-M prospect coordination protocols and input plans, interaction reports and information updates, etc., in the university database

 - A bachelor’s degree or the equivalent education and experience

-- Four to six years or more experience in various aspects of development, including proven success in securing major gifts from individuals
+- Four to six years or more experience in various aspects of development, including proven success in securing six and seven-figure gifts from individuals

 - Some training or experience in planned giving